pypi/warehouse/docs/blog/posts/2024-07-08-incident-report-leaked-admin-personal-access-token.md

     and were not noted before the token was destroyed.
     We've asked JFrog if their findings include the token level permissions and will update this post if they provide them.

+    **Edit**: JFrog provided these dates from their findings on 2024-07-09.
 [^3]:
     Publication dates are not known because hub.docker.com does not retain any history for images which have been removed.
     We've asked JFrog if their findings include the publication dates and will update this post if they provide them.

+    **Edit**: JFrog provided these dates from their findings on 2024-07-09.
 [^4]:
     `cabotage-app` had moved its builds to an automated system.
 The images on hub.docker.com were no longer necessary and were removed proactively.